 Personal crime can happen to anyone; age, gender, and social-economic status is irrelevant.
-Kids are bullied at school, a woman is grabbed on the street, someone finds themselves in an abusive relationship, a child is touched by that creepy relative.
+Kids are bullied at school, a woman is grabbed on the street, someone finds themselves in an abusive relationship, a child is touched by a relative.

 It is one thing to wonder how you would react to a dangerous encounter; it is another thing to KNOW how you would react.
-Through hands on experience in a simulated attack, you will leave these classes knowing, with confidence, that you can effectively implement your Safety Plan.
+Through hands-on experience in a simulated attack, you will leave these classes knowing, with confidence, that you can implement your Safety Plan.

-Safe4Life Programs teach you and your children how to:
+Safe4Life Programs teach toddlers, kids, tweens, teens, adults and seniors how to:

 Our classes are facilitated by Experienced Police Detectives, Officers and Safety Professionals.

 “Several years ago, as a uniformed officer on the streets, I worked in some very rough neighborhoods.
 I was frustrated that, as Police Officers, we could only help after a crime was committed.
 A co-worker introduced me to this curriculum and the woman who developed it, and I bought in!
 Seeing the importance of teaching skills so that there would be fewer victims and less crime, I became a believer and have been part of this training ever since.
 I see the results and the benefits with every class I teach.”City of Calgary Police Detective (18 year member)

 “This class and this philosophy are of ABSOLUTE importance to all people who live and function in our communities.
 Real life easy to follow skills and strategies are taught and reinforced to ensure fewer victims and more empowered citizens on our streets.”Lorna Selig